netboz/bbs/README.md

 This starting process is the same for all agents running on the platform.

-The default ontologies initialized started by the mother bubble are : (They are described in details further on)
+The default ontologies initialized started by the root bubble are : (They are described in details further on)

 ```erlang
 [